-A long moment passed where Kanna did not realize that she was bracing herself against nothing.
+A long time passed while Kanna braced herself against nothing.
 The assault had stopped.
 The rows of feet that had surrounded her dissipated just as suddenly as they had appeared.

 She stayed there on her hands and knees, the wind blowing against that slick layer of cold water on her skin.
 She stared at the ground, her mind free of thoughts, her heart pulsing so hard she could hear its roar in her ears.
 Tears fell hotly against the ground beneath her, to join the cold water that dribbled from her soaked hair.
 She hid her sob well, as it folded naturally into her shudders, and she didn’t want anyone to hear her.

-The first bit of outside warmth came in the form of a towel that fell over her shoulders.
+The first sign of warmth came as a towel that fell over her shoulders.
 She flinched at the touch, but when she looked up, she saw that one of the women in black had stayed behind.
 It was the same woman who had accepted her payment for all the torture.

 “Dry yourself up, child,” the woman said.
 “And put these on.”
 Though she kept her distance and seemed to avoid leaning too closely, she dropped a neatly creased set of white clothes in front of Kanna’s hands.

-Kanna looked past her and noticed the path that spread between the two towers and led to a building carved into the nearby cliffs.
+Kanna looked past her and towards the path that led through the courtyard, between the two towers and up to a building carved into the nearby cliffs.
 The other women in black were filing inside the structure with their empty clay jars, though they did not murmur to each other, and they did not seem exhausted from their effort.
 It was as if nothing had happened at all.